Automotive trade industry embraces E-commerce

 A long-overdue digital revolution is taking place in the automotive industry.
 For present car dealerships, undertaking digital transformation efforts would go a long way towards ensuring their survival in the automotive industry which is increasingly embracing digitalisation.

 The amount of investment pouring into the car dealership industry is a testament to the need for these businesses to invest heavily in technology to cater to growing market demand.
-Modern day solutions such as cloud ERP systems have helped automotive traders in the Asean region such as Carro and Carsome optimise their business processes and achieve sustainable growth.
+Modern day solutions such as cloud ERP systems have helped automotive traders in the Asean region such as Carro optimise their business processes and achieve sustainable growth.

 Below are some of the areas that will help the automotive industry if they undertake digital transformation and some of the benefits of cloud solutions: